 In January of 2013, we relocated back to the DFW area, a playground for many sports I enjoy.
 In addition to my own Facebook page, I have created the ‘Lotta Sports Facebook page which is meant to share sports stories and entertain.
 You can follow me on Twitter @LottaSportsCS.
 I occasionally baton twirl and participated in several Spring Branch (Houston TX) Alumni halftime performances.
 “Feel Good Times” are playing Spades and Scrabble on Pogo.com where I am known as boxermomtx2.
 November 2013, life took an unexpected turn with an accident while walking one of my dogs.
 Two of my columns detail my experience.
-In January of 2015, I joined an internet radio station to offer my special take on sports as well as whatever leaves the mouths of my cohorts!!
+From Jan 2015 – Mar 2018, I joined an internet radio station offering my special take on sports as well as whatever left the mouths of my cohorts!!
 Life took another unexpected turn when my husband was diagnosed with cancer.
 I can now add Caregiver to my resume.
 In addition to a passion for sports, my four-legged children — Boxers puppies Katie and Jake — keep me on my toes!

 Thanks for stopping by!